CMSgov/design-system/packages/docs/src/pages/guidelines/themes.md

 ## Sass variables

 All design system styles are available as either Sass or CSS files.
-[Sass](https://sass-lang.com/) is a CSS preprocessor and its biggest benefit is the ability to define [variables](https://sass-lang.com/documentation/file.SASS_REFERENCE.html#variables_).
+[Sass](https://sass-lang.com/) is a CSS preprocessor, and its biggest benefit is the ability to define [variables](https://sass-lang.com/documentation/file.SASS_REFERENCE.html#variables_).
 Similar to other languages, like JavaScript, you can define a variable once (ie. `$color-primary`) and then reference that variable throughout your CSS declarations.

 If your site is using Sass, you can override the design system's default Sass variables.
 Variables exist for every color, type size, and spacing value used in the design system.
 The biggest benefit of overriding a Sass variable is it only requires one line of code, and any utility class or component that references that variable will automatically be updated to use it, without introducing additional CSS.